 The objectives are that:

-• All governors, teachers, teaching assistants and non-teaching staff will have an understanding of what radicalisation and extremism are is and why we need to be vigilant in the academy.
+• All governors, teachers, teaching assistants and non-teaching staff will have an understanding of what radicalisation and extremism are is and why we need to be vigilant in the school.

-• All governors, teachers, teaching assistants and non-teaching staff will know what the academy policy is on tackling extremism and radicalisation and will follow the policy guidance swiftly when issues arise.
+• All governors, teachers, teaching assistants and non-teaching staff will know what the school policy is on tackling extremism and radicalisation and will follow the policy guidance swiftly when issues arise.

 • All students will understand the dangers of radicalisation and exposure to extremist views; building resilience against these and knowing what to do if they experience them.

-• All parent/carers and students will know that the academy has policies in place to keep students safe from harm and that the academy regularly reviews its systems to ensure they are appropriate and effective.
+• All parent/carers and students will know that the school has policies in place to keep students safe from harm and that the school regularly reviews its systems to ensure they are appropriate and effective.

 The main aims of this policy are to ensure that staff are fully engaged in being vigilant about radicalisation; that they overcome professional disbelief that such issues will not happen here and ensure that we work alongside other professional bodies and agencies to ensure that our students are safe from harm.

 Radicalisation is defined as the act or process of making a person more radical or favouring of extreme or fundamental changes in political, economic or social conditions, institutions or habits of the mind.

 Extremism is defined as the holding of extreme political or religious views.